James2022-rgb/live2d-cubism-core-sys/README.md

 Feature gate
 ----------------------------
-The `core` feature, enabled by default, provides high-level interface on top of the unsafe bindings.
+The `core` feature, enabled by default, provides a high-level interface on top of the direct unsafe bindings.

 Usage
 ----------------------------